zen2106/mykuberepo/README.txt

-Welcome to Dockerizing Spring boot Java App!!! follow below steps for building Docker images and running Docker containers from images Make sure you open port 8085 in security firewall.
+Welcome to Dockerizing Spring boot Java App!!! follow below steps for building Docker images and running Docker containers from images Make sure you open port 8085 in security firewall. also install Java and Maven.

 Steps:

 1. Make sure you clone the repo locally.